-C/O Immanuel Lutheran Church
+A Ministry of Immanuel Lutheran Church

-Why Community Gardens?
+Why Community Gardens

 Community gardens improve the quality of life for gardeners, reduce crime, preserve green space, stimulate social interaction and community development, encourage self-reliance and beautify neighborhoods while providing nutritious food and reducing family food budgets as well as creating new recreational and education opportunities outdoors.

-offers plots to neighbors within the Hillside & Westchester community fostering positive social interaction, producing nutritious food for the Westchester Food Pantry and providing educational opportunities through the Old Schoolhouse.
+The Old School House Community Garden offers plots to neighbors within the Hillside & Westchester community fostering positive social interaction, producing nutritious food for food pantries & soup kitchens and providing educational and service opportunities to residents and students.